-Why did Alfred Wegener's work produce such a reaction?
-He was much more diplomatic in presenting his theory than Galileo.
-Although he believed himself to be right and that some of his arguments were compelling, he knew he would need more support to convince others.
-His immediate goal was to have the concept openly discussed.
-Wegener did not even present Continental Drift as a proven theory.
-These modest goals did not spare him.
-The fact that his work crossed disciplines exposed him to the territoriality of scientific disciplines.
-The authorities in the various disciplines attacked him as an interloper that did not fully grasp their own subject.
-More importantly however, was that even the possibility of Continental Drift was a huge threat to the established authorities in each of the disciplines.
+Wegener's only goal was to have the concept openly discussed.
+Alfred Wegener did not even present Continental Drift as a proven theory.
+What caused the extreme reaction?
+His work crossed disciplines.
+The authorities in the various disciplines attacked him as an amateur that did not fully grasp their own subject.
+More importantly however, was that even the possibility of Continental Drift was a huge threat to the authorities in each of the disciplines.

 "If we are to believe in Wegener's hypothesis we must forget everything which has been learned in the past 70 years and start all over again."